AbhinavChaitanya01/Modeling-Typing-Performance/README.md

 ## Predictive modeling for wpm prediction
 Linear Regression and Tree-Based Models - Random Forest, Decision Tree, Extra Trees, and Gradient Boosting were explored.
 Further performance of models - AdaBoost, ExtraTrees, catboost and Support Vector Regressor was also analysed.
 Futher, the best set of hyperparameters for these models was identified using Grid Search.

 To achieve higher accuracy and robustness, advanced models and techniques were implemented.
-An advanced neural network model was designed (fig. 4) with :
+An advanced neural network model was designed (fig) with :
 - Input Layer: Accepts preprocessed feature vectors as input.
 Second-degree polynomial features were generated with interaction terms only, enhancing the model's ability to capture non-linear relationships.
 - Hidden Layers: Includes layers with 128, 256, and 128 units, each employing ReLU activation, L2 regularization, batch normalization, and dropout (rates of 0.3 to 0.4) for improved generalization.
 - Residual Connection: Combines intermediate features to enhance representational capability.